 Plant life in the sea

-Phytoplankton seen through a microscope Phytoplankton may look like this through a microscope.
+Phytoplankton may look like this through a microscope.
 The green colour inside the plankton is chlorophyll which the algae use in their photosynthesis.
 The species of phytoplankton in the photograph, called siliceous algae or diatoms, form long chains.
 These are single-celled algae.
 The cell wall is formed of silicic acid and has two shells, making it look like a small box with a lid.
 Diatom shells are extremely resistant to breakdown.
 When the diatom dies, its shell is incorporated in the sediment on the sea floor and may be preserved there for many thousands of years.
-Illustration: Eva Leu, NPI Phytoplankton is a collective name for several species of microscopic algae, all of which have chlorophyll and perform photosynthesis.
-The most important factors controlling the life of phytoplankton are the availability of food in the water and the light.

 Phytoplankton thrive in the upper part of the water because that is where they have best access to the light they need for photosynthesis, but most of them are at the mercy of the circulation in the water as they drift passively around.
 Owing to the vertical mixing of the water masses, whereby nutrient-rich water from the bottom rises to the surface, access to nutrients varies greatly through the year.
 Some species spend the winter inside the ice or on the sea floor, but when daylight returns and the sea gets warmer around April, the production of phytoplankton explodes in the waters in and around the Arctic.